Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 The research shows that over half of those surveyed (55%) see workforce activism as a significant risk to corporate reputation – a risk only exceeded by cyber threats (65%) and fears of a new global economic slowdown (62%).

 Employers need to be prepared for what’s ahead.
 The workplace is more democratic.
 It is a new world with different expectations.

 The good news is that this expectation – that employers will provide a broader purpose that their employees can identify with and support – is an opportunity.
 It is an opportunity to clarify and expand the employer’s purpose and allow it to be a magnet around which people can coalesc

 Access this article and thousands of others like it free by subscribing to our blog.

 Already a subscriber?
 Login

-Mark is responsible for developing and driving the firm's vision to be “a world class professional services business bringing together the best people to achieve the best results”.
-He spearheaded the launch of the “Beyond 2020” global strategy, which centres on five key areas: clients, sectors and products; people, performance and leadership; service delivery; innovation and technology; and platform.
+Mark developed and drove the firm's vision to be “a world class professional services business bringing together the best people to achieve the best results”.
+He spearheaded the launch of the “Beyond 2020” global strategy, focused on five key areas: clients, sectors and products; people, performance and leadership; service delivery; innovation and technology; and platform.

 0330 161 1234